-PC Connection's continued focus on advanced technology solutions and sales capabilities resulted in record annual sales and the highest gross margin since our initial public offering in 1998.
-The Company increased earnings per share by 9% from 2012 to 2013, which helped drive a significant increase in share price during 2013.
-Our performance allowed us to pay a special dividend for the third year in a row, returning \$10.5 million to shareholders in 2013 in the form of a \$0.40 per share special cash dividend.
-PC Connection finished the year with a cash balance of \$42.5 million and continued to have no outstanding bank debt.
+Our Company experienced solid growth in 2014, generating record annual sales of \$2.46 billion-up 10.9% year over year.
+Strong performance in mobility, software, storage, and servers contributed to a 10% increase in gross profit. e increased earnings per share by 19% from 2013 to 2014.
+This performance allowed us to pay a special dividend for the fourth year in a row, returning \$10.5 million to shareholders in 2014 in the form of a \$0.40 per share special cash dividend.
+PC Connection generated signifi ant cash flow during 2 14, finishing the year with a ash balance of \$60.9 million.
+Our healthy balance sheet enables us to pursue strategies in line with the long-term needs of our Company.